 As an English major at Truman, you will learn to better understand your own and other cultural traditions by engaging with literature at a deep, advanced level.
+You may also be interested in our creative writing major.

 Choose your own adventure